tvondra/sequential-uuids/README.md

 blocks we need 2 bytes to store it.
 The block ID increments regularly, and eventually wraps around.

-For sequence-based generators the block size is determined by number of UUIDs generated.
+For sequence-based generators the block size is determined by the number of UUIDs generated.
 For example we may use blocks of 256 values, in which case the two-byte block ID may be computed like this:

     (nextval('s') / 256) % 65536